- 2 medium onions, finely chopped

 - 8 kaiser rolls, split

 - In a large skillet, saute onions in oil until tender.
 Add the garlic, pepper flakes and pepper; cook 1 minute longer.
 Stir in the tomatoes, brown sugar, vinegar, hot pepper sauce, Worcestershire and cumin.
-Cook over medium heat until sugar is dissolved and heated through.
+Cook over medium heat until heated through and sugar is dissolved.

 - Cut roast in half.
 Place in a 5-qt. slow cooker; pour sauce over the top.
 Cover and cook on low for 10-12 hours or until meat is tender.
 Remove roast; cool slightly.
 Skim fat from cooking juices.
 Shred meat with two forks and return to the slow cooker.
 Heat through.
-With a slotted spoon, spoon 3/4 cup meat mixture onto each roll.
+With a slotted spoon, place 3/4 cup meat mixture on each roll.
 Yield: 8 servings.

 Enjoy this recipe with a blush wine such as White Zinfandel or a Rosé.